 Of course, there is no replacement for old fashioned diet and exercise.
 A healthy diet and a routine exercise program is the best way to lose weight and keep it off, but you may be able to get better results with the help of THCV.

 How to take THCV

-If you’d like to see if THCV helps with appetite control, we recommend a pure THCV or a THCV:CBD.
+If you’d like to see if THCV helps with appetite control, we recommend a pure THCV Oil or gummies THCV Gummies.
 However, if you want an energizing high, try THCV with THC or hemp-derived Delta 8 THC.

 At this point you might start to notice a pattern among THCV products; that they’re mostly formulated for energy and focus, due to the natural cannabinoid response they trigger.

 These are a sublime midday treat that allows you to focus and raises your mood in a way that offsets stress almost completely.